-Capability Assessment Methods GMP Knowledge Understands that organisation is key to time management Т, С 1 Understands that some tasks are more urgent or more important than others Т, С 1 Understands the need to prioritise work according to urgency and importance Т, С 1 Understands that some tasks may have to wait or be delegated to others Т, С 1 Outlines techniques for improving time management Т, С 1 portance of prompt investigation, diagnosis and treatment in disease T, C, I 1, 2 management Skills T C - individual patient needs whilst balancing multiple competing pressures T, C 1 nd clerical tasks requiring attention or which are predicted to arise T, C, I 1, 2 likely to be required for essential tasks and plans accordingly T, C, I 1 sks when this will be the most effective way of working T, C, I 1 Recognises the mo expediently st urgent / important tasks and ensures that they are managed T, C, I 1 Regularly reviews a and re-prioritises personal and teamwork load T, C, I 1 Organises and mar ages workload effectively T, C, I 1 Makes appropriate where appropriate use of other healthcare professionals and support workers delegating .
-T, C, I 1 Behaviours Demonstrates abili ty to work flexibly and deal with tasks in an effective fashion T, C, I 3 Recognises when y ou or others are falling behind and takes steps to rectify the situation T, C, I 3 Communicates cha nges in priority to others T, C, I 1 Remains calm in st approach ressful or high-pressure situations and adopts a timely, rational т, с, і 1 Appropriately reco gnises and handles uncertainty within the consultation Т, М 3 Scope of Practice Is able to perform independently Comprehends the need to identify work and compiles a list of tasks.
-Understands the importance of completing tasks and checks progress members of the MDT.
-Understands importance of communicating progress with other team Recognises when workload is exceeding capabilities and resources.
-Always consults more senior member of team when unsure.
-Organises work appropriately and is able to prioritise.
-Discusses work on a daily basis with more senior member of team.
-Completes work within an acceptable amount of time. enior
+Capabilities Assessment Methods GMP Knowledge Understands that organisation is key to time management T, C 1 Understands that some tasks are more urgent or more important than others T, C 1 Understands the need to prioritise work according to urgency and importance T, C 1 Understands that some tasks may have to wait or be delegated to others T, C 1 Outlines techniques for improving time management T, C 1 Understands the importance of prompt investigation, diagnosis, and treatment in disease management T, C, I 1, 2

+Skills Maintains focus on individual patient needs whilst balancing multiple competing pressures T, C 1 Identifies clinical and clerical tasks requiring attention or which are predicted to arise T, C, I 1, 2 Estimates the time likely to be required for essential tasks and plans accordingly T, C, I 1 Groups together tasks when this will be the most effective way of working T, C, I 1 Recognises the most urgent / important tasks and ensures that they are managed expediently T, C, I 1 Regularly reviews and re-prioritises personal and teamwork load T, C, I 1 Organises and manages workload effectively T, C, I 1 Makes appropriate use of other healthcare professionals and support workers delegating where appropriate.
+T, C, I 1 Behaviours Demonstrates ability to work flexibly and deal with tasks in an effective fashion T, C, I 3 Recognises when you or others are falling behind and takes steps to rectify the situation T, C, I 3 Communicates changes in priority to others T, C, I 1 Remains calm in stressful or high-pressure situations and adopts a timely, rational approach T, C, I 1 Appropriately recognises and handles uncertainty within the consultation T, M 3

+- Comprehends the need to identify work and compiles a list of tasks. - Understands the importance of completing tasks and checks progress with more senior members of the MDT. - Understands importance of communicating progress with other team members. - Recognises when workload is exceeding capabilities and resources. - Always consults more senior member of team when unsure. - Organises work appropriately and is able to prioritise. - Discusses work on a daily basis with more senior member of team. - Completes work within an acceptable amount of time. - Organises own work efficiently and effectively and supervises work of others. - Acts professionally and works within reasonable timescales. - Manages to balance competing tasks. - Recognises the most important tasks and responds appropriately. - Anticipates when priorities should be changed. - Demonstrates starting to lead and direct the clinical team in effective fashion. - Identifies and supports other team members who are falling behind. - Requires minimal organisational supervision. - Shows calm leadership in stressful situations

-3.5 Decision making and clinical reasoning
+3.5 Decision Making and Clinical Reasoning